 The Bureau of Labor Statistics’ recent data on the “contingent workforce” — what some call the “gig” or “freelance economy” — was greeted with much skepticism.
-The agency, which hadn’t studied freelance work in more than a decade, maintained that there are fewer part-time and contingent workers today than there were a decade ago.
+The reason?
+The agency, which hadn’t studied freelance work in more than a decade, said there are fewer part-time and contingent workers today than there were a decade ago.

 Which numbers are accurate?
 Unfortunately neither — or, perhaps, both.
 Understanding why gives a glimpse at the complexity of a modern world that’s increasingly built on side hustles.